-Our global climate crisis isn’t just a massive problem.
-It’s also the symptom of a much bigger crisis; one of human conscience and of consciousness.
-To survive it, we must be willing to overhaul the social, political, and economic systems that got us into this mess in the first place.
+Our global climate crisis is a massive problem in its own right.
+But it’s also the symptom of a much bigger crisis; one of human conscience and of consciousness.
+To get through it, we must be willing to overhaul the social, political, and economic systems that got us into this mess in the first place.
 This means radically rethinking every aspect of our daily lives.
 And we need to do it fast.
 I developed Climate 7 to assist us in that process.

-I work with a small team of Climate 7 Educators to provide workshops, webinars, and bespoke programs and resources.
-Send us a message if you’d like any support developing a Climate 7 Community.
+I use the Climate 7 framework with schools, local councils, and community groups seeking to embrace the kind of change our world requires of us.
+I provide workshops, webinars, and bespoke programs and resources.
+Send me a message if you’d like any support developing a Climate 7 Community.